prometheus-net/prometheus-net/README.md

 }
 ```

-Any middlware that changes HTTP response codes should be inserted into the pipeline **after** `UseHttpMetrics()` in order to ensure that prometheus-net reports the correct HTTP response status code.
+NB!
+Exception handler middleware that changes HTTP response codes must be registered **after** `UseHttpMetrics()` in order to ensure that prometheus-net reports the correct HTTP response status code.

 # ASP.NET Core with basic authentication